TCHS-aero/fly/README.md

 Setting up the individual scripts is simple.

 1. Install git.

     <details>
       <summary>Arch Linux</summary>

+      1. Install using pacman.
+Sudo is required.

+            ```bash
-    <pre>sudo pacman -Sy git</pre>
+            sudo pacman -Sy git
+            ```

     </details>

     <details>
-    <summary>Debain/Ubuntu Linux</summary>
+      <summary>Debian/Ubuntu</summary>

+      1. Install using the apt package manager.
+Sudo is required.

+            ```bash
-    <pre>sudo apt install git</pre>
+            sudo apt install git
+            ```

     </details>

     <details>
       <summary>MacOS</summary>

-    1a.
-Make sure you have brew installed.
+      1. Make sure you have brew installed.
 If not, install it.

+            ```bash
-    <pre>/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"</pre>
+            /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+            ```

-    1b.
-Install git.
+      2. Install git.

+            ```bash
-    <pre>brew install git</pre>
+            brew install git
+            ```

     </details>

 2. Clone this repository.
     ```bash
-    git clone https://github.com/TCHS-aero/fly/ && cd fly
+    git clone https://github.com/TCHS-aero/fly/; cd fly
     ```

 3. Install mavsdk using pip.
     ```bash
     python -m pip install mavsdk
     ```

+> [!CAUTION]
->When using an operating system such as Arch Linux, install your pip packages through a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
+> When using an operating system such as Arch Linux, install your pip packages through a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to avoid system-wide python conflicts.
+While rare, it does happen because Arch uses python for some of it's core scripts.
 Virtual environments must be initiated to use their installed pip packages.

 ### Simulation

 This repository uses PX4 and MAVSDK-python to connect to the drone.
 In order to use these scripts in a simulation, you must first install the neccessary software.
 There are multiple simulators we can choose from, but for this project we use JMavSim, a drone simulator built in Java.
+JMabSim comes with plenty of keyboard bindings for altering things such as the weather conditions, as documented [here](https://github.com/PX4/jMAVSim).

 1. Clone the PX4-Autopilot repository.
     ```bash